cormullion/juliamonomaster/website/faq.md

 #### ‘Why⁉’

-The typeface was introduced at the 2020 Julia Programming Language conference, JuliaCon, in Lisbon, Portugal, and it was (going to be) my contribution to the festivities.
-It was an experiment to see whether a font could be designed with a specific programming language in mind.
+The typeface was introduced at the 2020 Julia Programming Language conference, JuliaCon, in Lisbon, Portugal, and it was going to be my contribution to the festivities.

-#### ‘Is it just for Julia coding?
-How does it “work well with” Julia?’

-* it has all the glyphs used in the Unicode Input chapter of the Julia documentation (except for the emojis)
-* a few of the glyphs and ligatures were designed with the Julia programming language in mind
-* the font contains special features such as contextual alternates, stylistic sets, and “ligatures” that complement Julia syntax

-But in general it can be used for any purpose.

 #### ‘Where can I see it in action?’

+Feel free to compare it with other fonts at [dev fonts](https://devfonts.gafi.dev/) and [www.programmingfonts.org](https://www.programmingfonts.org/#julia-mono).

+If you use a lot of mathematics, visit the [mono-math.netlify.app](mono-math.netlify.app) site, which shows how Unicode math symbols look in various fonts.

 You can visit [this mirror of the Julia blog](https://julialangblogmirror.netlify.app/blog/).
 It hasn’t been updated for a while (it was useful during the development of [Franklin.jl](https://franklinjl.org)), but all the code examples use JuliaMono.

 You can browse through [this local copy](/assets/juliamanual/index.html) of an old Julia manual.
 The default Roboto-Mono font has been replaced with JuliaMono-Regular.

-As an example of using JuliaMono with [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl)-generated documents, see the documentation for [Luxor.jl](https://github.com/JuliaGraphics/Luxor.jl).
+As an example of using JuliaMono in Julia documentation, made with [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl), see the documentation for [Luxor.jl](https://github.com/JuliaGraphics/Luxor.jl).

-Feel free to compare it with other fonts at [dev fonts](https://devfonts.gafi.dev/) [www.programmingfonts.org](https://www.programmingfonts.org/#julia-mono).

 #### ‘I don’t like it as much as ``$(my_favourite_font)``’

 **That’s not a question!** But I know what you mean.
 Choice of work environment (editor, font, colour scheme, background music, preferred beverage, etc.) is very much a personal thing, and over the hours, days, and weeks that you work with your particular setup, you’ll grow accustomed to it, and unfamiliar work environments will look unappealing or even ugly.
 You’d probably need to try any alternatives for a while before you get more accustomed to them.
 Fortunately, you don’t have to try [Comic Code](https://www.myfonts.com/fonts/tabular-type-foundry/comic-code/), the [Kakoune editor](http://kakoune.org), the music of [Autechre](http://autechre.ws/), [Durian tea](https://www.tealeaves.com/products/durian), or anything else that’s new and unfamiliar; just stick to your current favourites!

 #### ‘How can I use the web fonts?’